pawelgrzybek/pawelgrzybek.com/content/posts/2016-08-28-div-simple-alfred-windows-manager.md

 ## How to use Div

 As I mentioned previously — [Div](http://www.packal.org/workflow/div) is a simple script with many options to control it.
 You can [download it from Packal](http://www.packal.org/workflow/div) — a community driven repository of the best Alfred workflows.
 It comes with some predefined layout settings, but it's dead easy to add custom ones.
-It is written in Applescript — a very basic scripting language to do practical but also cool stuff on Apple computers.
+It is written in AppleScript — a very basic scripting language to do practical but also cool stuff on Apple computers.

 ### Enable access for assistive devices (required)